cjyuan/ITD-Step-Feedback/step-6.md

 #### 4. Not answering the two questions in the instructions
 ##### Feedback
-> In your Google Doc, can you also include your answers to these three questions and add one to three
+> In your Google Doc, can you also include your answers to these three self-check questions?
-> sentences explaining why you chose the answers you did?
 > - Do you understand it all?
 > - Has any of the code been pasted from an AI tools or elsewhere?
 > - What worked and what didn’t work when prompting the AI?